 Potatoes: Believe it or not, the type of potato you choose to use in this recipe is a rather big deal.
 Deciding which potato to use can be a little complicated, so you need to determine what characteristics you want in your potato before embarking on your journey to find the perfect one.

 I have a love affair with Russet potatoes.
 I’ll admit it.
 They’re my “go to” potato for a whole bunch of different recipes—and I absolutely love them in this soup.
 As they cook in the broth, they soften—as you can imagine.
 And their edges begin to crumble ever so slightly.
 This adds a little extra starchiness to the broth, thickening it and making it heartier.
 I think those soft, tender bites of carby goodness are wonderful in this soup.

-Mom Tip: If you the broth of the soup a little thicker, try shredding one or two extra Russet potatoes into the soup.
+If like you the broth of the soup even thicker, try shredding one or two extra Russet potatoes into the soup.
 They will dissolve into the soup, filling it out and making it thicker and heartier.
 Also, if you let the soup sit in the fridge overnight, that will help the soup to thicken a little bit.

 Other types of potatoes work well in this soup recipe too.
 It just depends on what your preference is.
 Yukon Gold potatoes have a delicious, buttery flavor and they hold their shape well through the cooking process.
 Red potatoes hold up, like the Yukon Gold, staying firmer than Russet potatoes.
 Cook’s Illustrated prefers red potatoes for their potato soup, insisting that they create a “more potato-flavored” soup.